Who Maintains the Policy During Separation?

 The Vacancy Problem

-Most standard homeowners policies include a vacancy clause that limits or eliminates coverage once the home has been unoccupied for 30 to 60 consecutive days.
-If both spouses temporarily leave the home (for example, during a trial separation where neither is living there), the home could quietly lose coverage for theft, vandalism, and certain types of damage — even though premiums are still being paid.
+Most homeowners insurance policies include a vacancy clause, which limits or excludes coverage if the property is unoccupied for typically 30 to 60 consecutive days.
+If both spouses temporarily leave the home (for example, during a trial separation where neither is living there), the home could quietly lose coverage for theft, vandalism, and certain types of damage even though premiums are still being paid.

-If only one spouse moves out and the other remains, vacancy isn't typically a concern — but the insurer should still be notified of the change in occupancy and household composition.
+If only one spouse moves out and the other remains, vacancy isn't typically a concern, but the insurer should still be notified of the change in occupancy and household composition.
+If the home ends up sitting empty for an extended period, you may need to explore vacant home insurance coverage to keep protection in force.

 The Departing Spouse's Coverage Gap

 When one spouse moves out, they often assume the joint homeowners policy still protects their belongings at their new address.
 It doesn't.
-Most policies only extend off-premises personal property coverage up to 10% of the total personal property limit, which may not be nearly enough to cover what the departing spouse took with them.
+Many policies provide off-premises coverage for personal property, but limits and exclusions apply, and off-premises coverage is typically capped well below what you'd need for a full apartment's worth of possessions.

 Personal Property Adjustments

 The spouse remaining in the home should also contact their insurer to adjust personal property coverage (Coverage C) downward if a significant amount of furniture and valuables left with the departing spouse.
-Over-insuring isn't necessarily harmful, but it means you may be paying more than necessary.
+Over-insuring isn't necessarily harmful, but it means you may be paying more than necessary at a time when the average homeowner is now paying $2,966 a year for home insurance.

 Removing a Spouse from the Policy: Steps & Timing